The Impact of Partial Occlusion on Pedestrian Detectability: Results and Analysis

 Figure \ref{fig:FRCNNvsSSD} compares the output from a two stage detector, FasterRCNN, with a one stage detector, SSD, for an occluded pedestrian.
 Two stage detectors first generate key regions of interest before applying object detection, one stage detectors directly apply object detection to the entire image.
 Figure \ref{fig:FRCNNvsSSD} demonstrates that for the same image, FasterRCNN produces 4 detection outputs (1 true positive with 88\% confidence and 3 false positives), Figures \ref{fig:FRCNNvsSSD}(b) and \ref{fig:FRCNNvsSSD}(c), whereas SSD produces 84 detection outputs (1 true positive with 20\% confidence and 83 false positives), Figures \ref{fig:FRCNNvsSSD}(d) and \ref{fig:FRCNNvsSSD}(e).
 This indicates that all detection models must not be treated equally in the design of a pedestrian detection system.
-The characteristics of the detection model used must be taken into account further downstream in the object detection system, as some model outputs may be less reliable than others for safety critical systems.
+The characteristics and weaknesses of each detection model identified through robust performance characterization, must be taken into account further downstream in the object detection system, as some model outputs may be less reliable than others for safety critical systems.